Learn about the customer mindset through this customer-centricity case study with ASICS .

-Leading retailers today strive towards customer-centricity by providing better customer experiences that are in line with the shopper’s behavior, preferences, emotions, and values.
+Leading retailers today strive towards a customer-centric mindset by providing better customer experiences that are in line with the shopper's:

 According to Acquia, 61% of shoppers feel that brands that know them don’t, not even at a basic level.
 Yet, 87% of marketers are confident they’re delivering a winning CX.

 Many webshops are stuck on increasing conversions, pushing products, and selling, selling, selling, without thinking about the human experience.

 What you need to bridge the gap between your marketing efforts and your shoppers’ feelings is to create a CX that’s in touch with the human side of your customers.

 Today, I’m giving you a tried and tested approach to adopting a customer-centric mindset.

 By leveraging neuroscience tools and shopper psychology to optimize your CX, you can begin to understand your shopper’s behavior on a deeper level.

 This article will also give you a unique example of where neuroscience and psychology have combined forces to optimize the retailer ASICS’ CX, resulting in incredible ROI results.